Content Warning!

 November came rolling in and this is the first year of not participating in NaNoWriMo.
 It does feel strange to not do it, but I told myself after hitting the 1-million-word mark last year enough was enough.
 I still write, I simply don't drive myself nuts doing it!

 November 1st was the day Sean died 25 years ago.
 I didn't order flowers to be delivered to his grave like I have in years past.
 I don't know why I didn't, but the anniversary came and went.
 I admit a part of me felt sad for not having his gravesite cleaned and flowers delivered.
-My remembrance of Sean has changed with time and perhaps next year he'll get flowers next year.
+My remembrance of Sean has changed with time and perhaps next year he'll get flowers.
 Life has an interesting way of teaching you.
 This year life taught me that although I didn't send flowers to Sean's grave, it doesn't mean I stopped loving him.
 I thought of him, said a prayer for him and lit a candle.

 Learning is a good thing.
 So, while I slowly plug away at The Prophet, I'm also reading a book by Thomas Joiner called Myths About Suicide.
 This has been a slow read for me and at times hard to digest.
 I'm thankful to read a different perspective and it has certainly caused me to go back and revisit my attempts.
 Admittedly, I can't remember all of my seven attempts.
-I can recall my first and my last but only have snippets of the one's in between.
+I can recall my first and my last but only have snippets of the one's inbetween.
 I suspect it's due to being under the influence of alcohol for attempts two through six.
 It's nice to know that although I lack a psychology degree, some of the things Joiner points out I figured out on my own years ago.
 It probably helps to have a degree, but you become your very own expert when you don't have one.
 It's probably best I don't have a psychology degree as that would have interfered with my journey of self-discovery or made it happen sooner.
 Hmmm...

 I wish you all the best for Thanksgiving and into the New Year.
 Please take time to let our veterans know they matter especially during this time of the year.
 They have given of themselves mentally, emotionally, physically and spiritually.
 All the things we hold dear in our lives is possible because of them.